Chemical castration: On females

 When used on females, the effects are similar, though there is little research about chemically lowering female's sex drive or female-specific anaphrodisiacs, since most research focuses on the opposite, but anti-androgenic hormone regimens would lower testosterone in females which can impact sex drive or sexual response.
 These drugs also deflate the breast glands and expand the size of the nipple.
 Also seen is a sudden shrinking in bone mass and discoloration of the lips, reduced body hair, and muscle mass.

+As treatment for cancer

+A major medical use of chemical castration is in the treatment of hormone-dependent cancers, such as prostate cancer, where it has largely replaced the practice of surgical castration.
+Chemical castration involves the administration of antiandrogen drugs, such as cyproterone acetate, flutamide, or gonadotropin-releasing hormone agonists.

+In 2020, a man in Canada who was receiving antiandrogen drug treatment for colon cancer murdered his doctor over the belief that he was being chemically castrated due to his race.

-Treatment for sex offenders
+As treatment for sex offenders

+Various drugs (including both hormonal-based and psychoactive drugs) have been studied and used to treat sex offenders.